shen-ee/Rush-Diving/index.md

 ### Dev Week 9 (11.27-12.3)
 What have we achieved:

 What are the challenges we are facing:

+Not enough time to make changes
+Too much feedback, make decisions on which we shouold achieve

 What we are planning to do next:

+Prepare for Final Presentation
+Upload all required files
+Final check on everything & Tech check

 ## Team Resources